Spotting Employee Flight Risks: A Retention Checklist

 People centered HR Processes MODEL

-This template is a basic version and you should add your own additional items to help new employees understand your industry, office building and business better.
+This template is a basic version and you should add your own additional items to help new employees understand your industry and company plus know how to navigate the office building, and business better.
 If the new employee will be in a customer-facing role you may need to include introductions to customers too.

-Salary Review Template
+Salary Review Simplified: A Practical Template

 The basic principles for using this tool: